-Before your surgery, you will receive a phone call from the surgical pre-operative staff regarding preoperative instructions.
+Before your surgery, you will receive a phone call from the surgical pre-operative staff regarding preoperative instructions/pre-op instructions.
 Listen very carefully and take notes so that you do not forget anything.
 Basic instructions generally include:

 - Do not eat or drink anything after midnight prior to your surgery.
 This includes water and coffee.
 This is for your safety during the procedure, and unfortunately, if you eat or drink after midnight, your surgery will have to be cancelled.